sridattb96/hackdavis.github.io/README.md

-# hackdavis.github.io
+# hackdavis.io

-Website for HackDavis 2017
+Website for HackDavis 2017, held on January 21st, 2017.